hakansaritas/lyric_letter_analysis/README.md

 for much more information how to use this function, visit my Medium page

-I would want to dedicate this my first public function to "Ronnie James DIO" and "Rainbow"... which are the one the best rock vocals and music band in the universe.
+I would want to dedicate this my first public function to "Ronnie James DIO" and "Rainbow" which are the one the best rock vocals and music band in the universe.

 I am opening to suggestions and corrections
 Thanks

 ======================================================================
 Hakan SARITAŞ
 linledin : www.linkedin.com/in/hakansaritas